burger-menu icon close-icon

 Queensland

-In Queensland, stamp duty is calculated based on the value of the vehicle and its engine.
+In Queensland, stamp duty is calculated based on the market value of the vehicle and whether it’s new or used.

 Under $100,000